Umayyad tradition of cursing Ali: Background

-The controversial policies of the third caliph Uthman resulted in a rebellion that led to his assassination in 656 CE.
-Ali ibn Abi Talib, the cousin and son-in-law of the Islamic prophet Muhammad, was subsequently elected caliph by the Medinans and the dissidents.
-There Ali received a nearly unanimous pledge of allegiance, gathering various underprivileged groups around himself.
-By contrast, Ali found limited support among the powerful Quraysh tribe, some of whom aspired to the title of caliph.
-Among the Quraysh, the caliphate of Ali was soon challenged by Aisha, a widow of Muhammad, and two of his companions, namely, Talha and Zubayr.
-Uthman's distant cousin Mu'awiya also denounced the accession of Ali when he was dismissed from his post as the governor of Syria.
-He now demanded retribution against Uthman's killers.
+The controversial policies of the third Rashidun caliph Uthman ibn Affan resulted in a rebellion that led to his assassination in 656 CE by provincial dissidents.
+Ali ibn Abi Talib, the cousin and son-in-law of the Islamic prophet Muhammad, was subsequently elected as the next Rashidun caliph in Medina.
+There Ali received a nearly unanimous pledge of allegiance, gathering various underprivileged groups around himself, though his support stemmed in particular from the Ansar and the Iraqis.
+In contrast, Ali found limited support among the powerful Quraysh tribe, some of whom aspired to the caliphate.